vop_poc_nz: A Python Framework for Distributional Cost-Effectiveness and Value of Perspective Analysis: Case studies

 \section{Case studies}

-To demonstrate the capabilities of \pkg{vop\_poc\_nz}, we applied the framework to five hypothetical interventions in the Aotearoa New Zealand context: HPV Vaccination, Smoking Cessation, Hepatitis C Therapy, Childhood Obesity Prevention, and Housing Insulation.
+To demonstrate the capabilities of \pkg{vop\_poc\_nz}, we applied the framework to five synthetic interventions framed in an Aotearoa New Zealand context: HPV Vaccination, Smoking Cessation, Hepatitis C Therapy, Childhood Obesity Prevention, and Housing Insulation.
+The cases are software fixtures, not health technology assessments.
+Their inputs combine illustrative values with selected published sources and have not undergone the evidence synthesis, clinical validation, M\={a}ori governance, or stakeholder review required for policy use.
+Numerical results therefore demonstrate computation and reporting behavior only.
 These cases were selected to represent a spectrum of intervention types, ranging from traditional clinical technologies (HPV Vaccination) to broader public health and social policy measures (Housing Insulation).
 This diversity allows us to test the sensitivity of the VoP metric to different cost structures and societal spillover effects.
 Specifically, we contrast a vaccine with high health system costs and clear health benefits against a housing intervention where the primary costs are non-health (retrofitting) but the benefits span health, energy savings, and productivity.

-\subsection{Model Structure}
+\subsection{Model structure}

 Each intervention was modeled using a Markov cohort simulation with annual cycles over a lifetime horizon.
-Parameters were derived from published literature and adjusted for the New Zealand context (see Supplement C for full parameter set).
+Parameters were assembled for demonstration from selected literature and illustrative adjustments (see Supplement C).
+They should not be interpreted as current New Zealand parameter estimates.
 We evaluated two perspectives: \begin{enumerate} \item \textbf{Health System}: Direct medical costs and health gains (QALYs). \item \textbf{Societal}: Adds productivity gains and broader societal costs.
-The framework supports both the \emph{Human Capital} method (valuing all lost time) and the \emph{Friction Cost} method (valuing time until replacement), with the Human Capital method used as the default for these case studies. \end{enumerate} Costs and health outcomes were discounted at 3\% per annum, consistent with New Zealand PHARMAC guidelines.
+The framework supports both the \emph{Human Capital} method (valuing all lost time) and the \emph{Friction Cost} method (valuing time until replacement), with the Human Capital method used as the default for these case studies. \end{enumerate} Costs and health outcomes were discounted at 3\% per annum as an illustrative setting.
+Analysts preparing a live assessment should use the current Te P\={a}taka Whaioranga Pharmac methods guidance and test alternative discount rates \citep{pharmac2020}.

-\subsection{Evaluation Framework}
+\subsection{Evaluation framework}